naoshibaikyu/wilyswarriors/CR_XMAS_2017.md

 PastHornet: But I didn't agree to wear *this*!

-PlugAnnoyed: [gets out of the big fake present box] I guess it's my turn...
+PlugAnnoyed: *[gets out of the big fake present box]* I guess it's my turn...

-<div class="narration"><b>LOCATION: </b>Somewhere in a snowy land...</div>
+%@Location: Somewhere in a snowy land...

-MagmaAnnoyed: [walking through the barren landscape] Curses!
+MagmaAnnoyed: *[walking through the barren landscape]* Curses!
 First the engine froze causing my vehicle to crash and now 50 miles in I'm still seeing no sight of the workshop!

 MagmaGiddy: Well, least it's not cold enough to freeze my ever so burning body!
 Ha!
 And I am certain the workshop is still not too far from here!!